-Spironolactone tablets, USP contain 25 mg, 50 mg, or 100 mg of the aldosterone antagonist Spironolactone, 17-hydroxy-7α-mercapto-3-oxo-17α-pregn-4-ene-21-carboxylic acid γ-lactone acetate, which has the following structural formula:
+Spironolactone oral tablets contain 25 mg, 50 mg, or 100 mg of the aldosterone antagonist Spironolactone, 17-hydroxy-7α-mercapto-3-oxo-17α-pregn-4-ene-21-carboxylic acid γ-lactone acetate, which has the following structural formula:

-Spironolactone, USP is practically insoluble in water, soluble in ethyl acetate and alcohol, freely soluble in benzene and in chloroform, slightly soluble in menthanol and very slightly soluble in fixed oils.
+Spironolactone USP is practically insoluble in water, soluble in alcohol, and freely soluble in benzene and in chloroform.

 Spironolactone - Clinical Pharmacology